Kings Transit

 Kings Transit Authority is a public transit agency operating buses in the Annapolis Valley, Nova Scotia.
 The system, incorporated in 1981, is funded by Kings County, Annapolis County, Digby County and the towns of Berwick, Wolfville, Kentville, Middleton, Annapolis Royal, and Digby.

 Kings Transit originally operated between Wolfville and Kentville, eventually expanding to Greenwood in western Kings County.

 In 2000, the Municipality of the County of Annapolis funded the system's expansion to Bridgetown and eventually Annapolis Royal.
 The Municipality of the District of Digby funded the expansion of Kings Transit west to Weymouth, serving Upper Clements Park, Cornwallis Park and Digby.
 The Municipality of the District of West Hants funded the system's eastern expansion from Wolfville through Hantsport to Brooklyn.

-Today the Kings Transit system consists of six routes, primarily travelling on Trunk 1 from Hantsport to Weymouth.
+Today the Kings Transit system consists of seven fixed routes, primarily travelling on Trunk 1 from Grand Pre to Weymouth.

 In October 2015, Kings Transit ended their Wolfville to Brooklyn route due to lack of funding from West Hants, and the towns of Hantsport and Windsor.

 Fleet

 Routes

-Bus routes run every two hours, Bus fare cost per route is 3.50$ for Adults and Seniors and 1.75$ for children aged 5 to 11.
+Bus routes run every two hours, Bus fare cost per route is $4.00 for Adults and Seniors and $2.25$ for children aged 5 to 11 and students.
+Routes 1W & E and 2W & E are interlined in the schedule to provide hourly service per direction in the eastern, most populated part of the Annapolis Valley.